-This month, we talk to Harvard Business School professor Michael Wheeler about the challenges and opportunities of learning from our negotiations.
+We recently spoke to Harvard Business School professor Michael Wheeler about the challenges and opportunities of learning good negotiation skills from our real life bargaining situations.
 Wheeler is the author of The Art of Negotiation: How to Improvise Agreement in a Chaotic World (Simon & Schuster, 2013) and the “Negotiation 360” preparation app, which is available for Android and Apple devices.

-Negotiation Briefings: What are the potential benefits of working to improve our negotiating skills?
+Negotiation Briefings: If we already have good negotiation skills, what are the potential benefits of working to improve those skills?

 Michael Wheeler: The good news is that becoming even a somewhat better negotiator, as opposed to a spectacularly better negotiator, has big payoffs, which come in three forms.
 First, it allows you to reach deals that might otherwise slip through your fingers.
 Second, in the deals you do reach, it significantly ups the odds that you will be able to create value that benefits you and the people with whom you’re dealing.
 Third, it gives you the capacity to resolve small differences before they escalate into costly conflicts.

 NB: Which teaching methods are most effective at helping us absorb useful negotiation skills and strategies?